notadeejay/rbc-training/data/Week 5 Day 2/04__JSON__Exercise.md

 ---

-Both of the JQuery app options let users search for some information from an outside source.
-Next class, we'll learn all about how to implement this in JQuery.
+Both of the jQuery app options let users search for some information from an outside source.
+Next class, we'll learn all about how to implement this in jQuery.

 For today, we've created two JavaScript objects that mimic the responses you will get from the APIs.